nhatcher/nhatcher.github.io/content/post/a-cto-on-a-shoestring.md

 On the other hand if you don't have other services or you have other domains for them and you don't need a flashy landing page you can go and use the root domain.

 At the end of the day wether you want to have the application sitting in your root domain or a subdomain is your decision.

+I added an entrance for `p.example.com`.
+Here `p` stands for `private` and can be anything.
+In our case we will serve the django admin page from that subdomain.

 You don't need to point all the `A Records` to the same computer.
 For example your webpage could be host in a different place like [GitHub](https://pages.github.com/).
 See the documentation bellow about the Caddyfile.